The 10 most innovative companies with fewer than 10 employees

 For launching campaigns with social impact

 A decade ago, communications and advocacy firm Riff City Strategies helped launch Protect Our Defenders, a human-rights organization committed to curbing sexual violence in the military and reforming its justice system.
-In 2021, that advocacy came to fruition with new legislation with broad bipartisan support that, if passed, would overhaul the way the military prosecutes sexual assault.
+In 2021, that advocacy came to fruition with new legislation with broad bipartisan support that overhauls the way the military prosecutes sexual assault.
 Last year, Riff City also helped the Donors of Color Network launch the Climate Justice Funders Pledge, which challenges the nation’s top funders to commit at least 30% of their climate funding to BIPOC-led environmental groups.

 6. Omsom